 Yes, Turkey Chili can taste as hearty as Beef My recipe for Turkey Chili was an experiment.
 Could I make a chili as satisfying as a beef chili but using turkey?
 Often I find ground turkey lacking a lot of flavor for my palate and usually prefer the heartier flavor of beef over either ground chicken or ground turkey.
 My addition of low sodium soy sauce in this recipe picks up the umami flavor for that heartier taste more like a beef chili.
 The exact soy sauce I used is by Lee Kum Kee.
 This soy has become my new go to because it isn’t as salty as other low sodium brands I have used and the flavor is deep and rich.
 This is a great recipe for a beginning level cook too.
 Quick, very simple to make, no need for take out and will reheat very well as most stew type dishes do.
 Cutting cholesterol for better health?
 Go leaner with the ground white meat only turkey.
 Another option is to substitute ground white meat chicken in this recipe would work well also for watching cholesterol.
 If you use all white meat ground turkey the cholesterol is less

 Mango Banana Smoothie If you’re looking for a refreshing nutrition packed start to your morning or even later in the day this Mango Banana Smoothie is a favorite of mine.
 I often buy frozen mango chunks but I will use in this either fresh or frozen bananas.
 By using fruit no ice is needed when blending so there is no dilution of flavors.
-Mango Banana Smoothie Beautiful healthy fresh mangos Mango Banana Smoothie Ingredients 1 cup cubed frozen mango cubes 3/4 cup sliced ripe banana (about 1 medium) 2/3 cup milk or almond milk 1 teaspoon honey 1/4 teaspoon vanilla extract Preparation: Place frozen mango and the remaining ingredients in a blender.
+Mango Banana Smoothie Ingredients 1 cup cubed frozen mango cubes 3/4 cup sliced ripe banana (about 1 medium) 2/3 cup milk or almond milk 1 teaspoon honey 1/4 teaspoon vanilla extract Preparation: Place frozen mango and the remaining ingredients in a blender.
 Process until smooth.
 Pour into a tall glass and enjoy!
 To freeze your own mangos: If using fresh mangos, peel and cube then arrange the mango cubes in a single layer on a baking sheet; freeze until firm (about 1 hour).
-Mango Banana Smoothie

-A very good thing to have ready to use is a nice Cinnamon Sugar Blend.
+Love having this very handy Cinnamon Sugar Blend ready to go.
+This recipe is from my pantry cooking items.
+When you’ve always worked lots of hours having pantry items ready makes cooking so much easier and more efficient.
 I have been making this Cinnamon Sugar Blend for years to have as one of my favorite pantry staples.
 Some of my favorite dishes to use this on are oatmeal, some buttered toast, rice pudding, in coffee, or on top of the foam on cappuccino.
-Use it on anything you want to add a hint of sweetness to.
+Use it on anything you want to add a hint of sweetness.
+Should you be following a Low Carbohydrate or Keto lifestyle this will also work by substituting a 1:1 ratio sweetener such as my favorite Lakanto Monkfruit Classic.
 I alway keep this near my coffee pot for a quick flavor boost when I don’t want just plain coffee.For the record I haven’t sweetened my coffee with anything in many years but this cinnamon sugar blend I enjoy once in a while.
 When I brew some cappuccino at home sometimes I do a light sprinkling of this on top of the foamed milk.
-Cinnamon Sugar Blend Recipe 1/2 cup granulated white sugar 2 Tablespoon ground cinnamon Preparation In a bowl add sugar and ground cinnamon.
-Blend well.
-Great to keep on hand.
-Store in an airtight container.
-For a shaker: Save a spice bottle that is finished, remove the label, thoroughly wash and dry before adding the cinnamon sugar mix.
-Have
+Cinnamon Sugar Blend Recipe 1/2 cup granulated white

 Basic whole cranberry sauce This is the very basic recipe for whole berry homemade cranberry sauce or compote.
 From this one recipe many variations can be made adding other fruits, nuts or even rum.
 Check more of my recipes for cranberry compotes.
 The Very Berry Basic Whole Berry Cranberry Compote<a The Very Berry Basic Whole Berry Cranberry Sauce 6 servings + Ingredients 1 cup water 1 cup sugar 14 oz fresh whole cranberries (or whole frozen berries not defrosted) Preparation Into a saucepan bring water and sugar to a boil.
 Add the cranberries and simmer till the berries start popping and liquid thickens.
 The liquid will thicken even more while cooling.
 Store in a tightly covered container in the refrigerator until you need to serve.